Omkar211202/Omkar_Notes/content/MBA/Corporate Finance.md

 tags:
   - MBA02
   - MBA
-  - Completed
 ---

 This whole notes is prepared based on class discussions and Prasanna Chandra's Corporate finance textbook.
 Looking out for corrections and open discussions on the aspects detailed below.
 ## Introduction to Corporate Finance:

 Every Organization must make decisions about finance.
 What are the foundations on which these decisions have to be made ?
-Which all aspects of decision making exist broadly are to be considered ? how are financial plans drawn?
+Which all aspects of decision making, existing broadly,  are to be considered ?
+How are financial plans drawn?
 How to optimize the source of financing to take advantage?
-Does the structure finance even matter to the organization?
-Should a company pay out dividends on annual basis?
-Lots o questions...
+Does the structure of finance even matter to the organization?
+Should a company pay out dividends on an annual basis?
+Lots of questions...
 To begin with...Right ?

 Lets acknowledge the theories of finance, that led to formulation of the subject of corporate finance.